Audi A5 Tuning

 It is a very sporty looking coupe with some beautiful sweeping lines.
 The interior is as impressive as the exterior in an Audi kind of way.

-Sadly at the time of writing this there is no S5 or RS5 option so it looks like we will have to explore the best A5 Tuning options ourselves until Audi finally announce a much anticipated RS5.
-An S5 cabriolet was announced in 2009 with a stunning RS5 sheduled for a 2010 launch.
-This means that A5 owners can choose to use the S5 and RS5 performance parts on thier cars.
+An S5 Cabriolet was announced in 2009 with a stunning RS5 scheduled for a 2010 launch.
+This means that A5 owners can choose to use the S5 and RS5 performance parts on their cars as upgrades.

-To improve the handling you could drop the car by no more than 35mm and fit stiffer dampers, bigger drops will need other modifications in most instances and the standard A5 setup is pretty good.
+To improve the handling you could drop the car by no more than 35mm and fit stiffer dampers much like the Sline package Audi offer.
+Dropping lower that this will need other modifications in most instances and the standard A5 setup is pretty good so you'll just compromise a great car.

 If you want to make your A5 into the supercar it should be follow our tuning tips.

 Your engine choices are much along the A4 line with the 1.8 and 2.0 TFSi.
-There is also an interesting choice of V6 Tdi's and 4.2 V8 Fsi and 3.2 V6 FSi to choose from.
-All models have the 6 speed box and there is also the tiptronic auto available.
+There is also an interesting choice of V6 TDI's and 2.0 TDi and 4.2 V8 Fsi and 3.2 V6 FSi to choose from.
+All models have the 6 speed box and there is also the Tiptronic auto available which is highly recommended.

 Audi A5 Tuning modifications.

 Your aim when tuning should be a nice flat torque curve and a wide power band.
-We would strongly recommend that you start with a Turbo engine, even the Diesel has lots of potential if you remap it.
+We would strongly recommend that you start with a Turbo engine, even the Diesel has lots of potential.

 Audi A5 Intake and Exhaust Tuning.